nguyennguyetgiavy-da/olist-customer-dissatisfaction-analysis/README.md

 - What factors drive customer dissatisfaction?
 - How does delivery performance impact negative customer reviews?
 - How do seller performance and product quality influence customer satisfaction?
-- Which operational issues contribute most to customer dissatisfaction?
+- Which sellers, product categories, and regions contribute most to negative customer experiences?
 - What actions should Olist prioritize to improve customer experience?

 ---